FallahC/dna2protein/README.md

 # dna2protein
-Simple personal project coded in Python designed to transform a DNA template into an amino acid sequence.
+Tansform a DNA template into an amino acid sequence.
+Coded in Python.